 Peas are so popular as they can provide favorable nutrition, including carbohydrates, fiber, and a large portion of plant-based protein.

 However, the use of Peas has been brought into question in recent years after links between the high use of legumes and an increased rate of canine heart disease alarmed many dog owners.

 You can learn more about this concerning link in our article Best Dog Foods Without Peas.

 Chicken Fat is found in many of Valu-Pak’s recipes in portions that are far larger than many other dog food brands.

-Chicken Fat is the most popular choice for this task and is preferred over alternatives like Beef Fat.
+Chicken Fat is the most popular choice for this task and is preferred over alternatives like Beef Fat, primarily due to cost.
 You can learn more about Chicken Fat and why it is used in our article Chicken Fat In Dog Food.

 Dried Beet Pulp is another common inclusion in dog food recipes and is found in some of Valu-Pak’s formulas.

-Dried Beet Pulp is present as a source of soluble fiber, which can be critical to some dogs to ensure they keep regular digestion and stools.
+Dried Beet Pulp is present in dog food recipes as a source of soluble fiber, which can be critical to some dogs to ensure they maintain regular digestion and stools.